I Hate U (SZA song)

 "I Hate U" is a song by American singer-songwriter SZA and the second single from her second studio album, SOS (2022).
 It was released on digital streaming platforms on December 3, 2021, after being uploaded on SoundCloud on August 22.
-"I Hate U" is an electro-R&B song with a "crunching", light instrumental, containing a relaxed, "ethereal" chorus, and hip hop-influenced verses.
+"I Hate U" is an electro-R&B song with a "crunching", light instrumental, a yacht rock keyboard containing a relaxed, "ethereal" chorus, and hip hop-influenced verses.
 A break-up song, it finds SZA detailing what went wrong in a past relationship, expressing resentment towards an ex-partner but acknowledging that she still misses them.

 "I Hate U" entered at number 7 on the United States's Billboard Hot 100, where it became SZA's fifth top-10 entry.
 It also peaked within the top 40 in Australia, Canada, Ireland, New Zealand, South Africa, and the United Kingdom.
 The song received certifications from Australia, Canada, New Zealand, the UK, and the US.

 Background

-In 2017, SZA released her commercially successful and well-acclaimed debut studio album, Ctrl.
+In 2017, SZA released her commercially very successful and well-acclaimed debut studio album, Ctrl.
 Critics throughout the years have credited it as being innovative within the R&B genre, and for establishing her as a major figure in contemporary pop and R&B music.
 (Note: Cited to The Line of Best Fit, NME, The Daily Telegraph, The New Yorker, and Consequence) SZA spoke in Ctrl variously about romance, desire, and self-esteem, often in a vulnerable tone, as well as the many ways in which emotions like jealousy and intense desire can greatly destroy them.

 Facing issues with her label over the delay of her next album's release, SZA posted on Twitter in May 2020 to tell fans she was considering a "music dump".
 Hosted on SoundCloud, it would consist of several unreleased material she had created from the past six years.
 Three months later, on August 22, she uploaded three songs on the platform, under the guise of an anonymous SoundCloud account.
 After revealing the account was hers, she announced that her astrologist encouraged her to release the songs.
 The three songs were titled "Joni", "I Hate You", and "Nightbird"; on digital streaming platforms, the second is written as "I Hate U".